digital-work-lab/open-source-project/docs/week_2_git_notebook_collaboration.md

 ## Part 1: Work in a shared repository <a id="simple"></a>

-In the first part, we will create a simple **shared repository**setup.
-Every team member will have access to the same repository, committing directly to `main`, or creating branches and pull-requests.
+In the first part, we will create a simple **shared repository** setup.
+Every team member will have access to the same repository, committing directly to `main`, or creating branches and pull fvrequests.
 We will not download the repository, but [edit the files directly on GitHub](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files){: target="_blank"} instead.

 **Task**: Select one **maintainer**, who creates a new remote repository on [GitHub](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository){: target="_blank"} and [invites](https://docs.github.com/en/issues/planning-and-tracking-with-projects/managing-your-project/managing-access-to-your-projects){: target="_blank"} the other team members as contributors.
 You can work on a public or private repository.
-In addition, the maintainer creates a `README.md` file, choosing a project name and creating a contributor section similar to the following:
+In addition, the maintainer creates a `README.md` file, chooses a project name and creates a contributor section similar to the following:

 <h2 style="margin-bottom: 3px; font-family: monospace; font-size: 1em;">README.md</h2>